romannjoroge/RustTutorial/README.md

 }
 ```

 As shown above functions are executed by typing the name of the function, specifying the arguements in parentheses then placing a semicolon.

 ## Operators

-**!** operator is used to indicate that the function being called is infact a macro and not a defined function
+1. **!** operator is used to indicate that the function being called is infact a macro and not a defined function
+1. **::** path seperator operator is used to allow one to access the method of an object or to specify the module of a crate

 ## Compiling